-The Peralta Lab is looking to hire up to two undergraduate research assistant to participate in microbial ecology research starting May 2017.
+The Peralta Lab is looking to hire up to two undergraduate research assistant to participate in microbial ecology research starting August 2017.
 Priority will be given to students able to work at least 10 hours/week.
-Freshman and Sophomore students are encouraged to apply.
 Please email your resume/CV and a brief statement of what you expect to gain from the research experience to Ariane Peralta.
 Successful undergraduate candidates will be self-motivated, eager, and curious about the scientific process.

 NEW: MS Position in Biology at East Carolina University